FAQ

 You keep your precision.

-Many couples arrive with one foot out the door.
-That's not too late; it's often when the pretense finally drops and the real conversation can begin.
+That's not too late.
+It's often when the pretense drops and the real conversation can begin.

 We get honest quickly about what's happening, what each of you is contributing, and whether there's enough willingness to rebuild.
+Sometimes the answer is yes, and the repair is profound.
+Sometimes it's a clearer, more respectful ending.

 Either way, you leave knowing where you actually stand.